Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 Soft, curled, brown edges

 If the temperature is too low for Lucky Bamboo, the leaves become soft and curled and the edges turn brown.
-Maintain an average room temperature and protect the plant from cold draughts.
+Maintain an average room temperature of 16-270C and protect the plant from cold drafts.

 You liked it?
 Share on social media.